Interlibrary loan (ILL) is a way for us to get books, articles, and media that aren’t owned by our library.

 Most articles and short excerpts from books arrive within two business days.
 Articles will be delivered to your Goshen College email account.

-Books usually take at least five business days to arrive.
+Books usually take at least seven business days to arrive.
 You’ll get an email when the book is ready.